The Beatles' 1966 US tour: Final concert

-The Beatles' final paid concert of their career took place on 29 August at Candlestick Park in San Francisco, California.
+The Beatles' final paid concert of their career took place on 29 August 1966 at Candlestick Park in San Francisco, California.
 The band played to an audience of 25,000, leaving 7,000 tickets unsold.
 A local company called Tempo Productions was in charge of the arrangements.
 Due to the reduced ticket sales and the expense of paying the Beatles their prearranged $50,000 performance fee, in addition to having to hire an orchestra to satisfy the local musicians union, the concert resulted in a loss for the company.
 At 9:27 pm, the Beatles took the stage and proceeded to play their eleven-song set.

 McCune Sound Services of San Francisco provided the sound system for the concert.
 The company's log-book entry for the job includes the note: "Bring everything you can find!"
-Mort Field, who mixed the sound from a dugout at the venue, recalled that the Beatles were so unconcerned about sound quality that Ringo Starr chose to sing into the counterweight of the heavy boom stand microphone set up at his drum kit, rather than the microphone itself.
+Mort Field, who mixed the sound from a dugout at the venue, recalled that the Beatles were unconcerned about sound quality.
+At one point, Ringo Starr sang into the counterweight of the boom stand microphone set up at his drum kit, rather than the microphone itself.

 Knowing that this would be their last concert, members of the band took measures of their own to capture their last moments on stage.
 Each brought a camera and McCartney asked Barrow to make a rough audio tape recording from the field.
 The recording of this final concert is now widely circulated on bootlegs.
 "Long Tall Sally" on the bootlegs is not complete, due to Barrow not flipping the tape over during the show.
 Barrow gave the original tape of the Candlestick Park concert to McCartney.
 He also made a single copy, which was kept in a locked drawer in Barrow's office desk.

 After the show, the Beatles were quickly taken to the airport in an armoured car.
 They flew from San Francisco to Los Angeles, arriving at 12:50 am.
 During the flight, Harrison was heard to say: "That's it, then.
 I'm not a Beatle anymore."
-The first band member to tire of Beatlemania, Harrison later said of the group's decision to quit touring: "We'd been through every race riot, and every city we went to there was some kind of a jam going on, and police control, and people threatening to do this and that … and [us] being confined to a little room or a plane or a car.
-We all had each other to dilute the stress, and the sense of humour was very important … But there was a point where enough was enough."
+The first band member to tire of Beatlemania, Harrison later said of the group's decision to quit touring: "We'd been through every race riot, and every city we went to there was some kind of a jam going on, and police control, and people threatening to do this and that ... and [us] being confined to a little room or a plane or a car.
+We all had each other to dilute the stress, and the sense of humour was very important ...
+But there was a point where enough was enough."

-Author Jonathan Gould comments on the significance of the Beatles ending their careers as live performers in San Francisco, since the city was the location for the first Human Be-in in January 1967.
+Author Jonathan Gould comments on the significance of the Beatles ending their careers as live performers in San Francisco, since the city was the location for the first Human Be-In in January 1967.
 This and similar events were sponsored by the Family Dog collective, whose vision was to make San Francisco "America's Liverpool".